hemantic/celery-playground/README.md

 You can then watch and troubleshoot your tasks in Flower (`http://localhost:5555`) – it is also shipped by Docker.

+Generally every task receives a list with names of previousely executed tasks, adds its name to this list and returns updated list as a result.
+So you can track task execution sequency in results fields of tasks in Flower.

 ## Notes

 * In order to use `chord` primitive, Celery result backend is required